 - CDP 2022

 - CDP 2017

-Türk Telekom takes initiatives to contribute to the environment in its sales channels as well
+Türk Telekom is taking initiatives that will contribute to the environment in its sales channels as well

-Türk Telekom aims to increase the proportion of customers using e-invoices in order to reduce paper consumption and the corporate carbon footprint.
-The proportion of customers receiving their bills by e-mail or SMS at Türk Telekom has reached 84%.
+Türk Telekom aims to increase the proportion of customers using e-invoices in order to reduce paper consumption and corporate carbon footprint.
+The proportion of customers receiving their bills via e-mail or SMS is 84% at Türk Telekom.

 Digital document application

-Thus, in mobile subscription applications made through the Online İşlemler channel, the process of obtaining identity information by scanning the identity image, verifying the compatibility of the ID photo with selfie from the application, and the document signature and sim card activation process after the delivery of the sim card have been digitalised from start to finish.
+Thus, in mobile subscription applications performed through the Online İşlemler channel, the process of obtaining identity information by scanning the identity card, verifying the compatibility of the ID photo with a selfie over the application, and document signature and sim card activation after the delivery of the sim card have been completely digitalised.